Hung Huang: Personal life

-Hung's mother, Zhang Hanzhi worked as a translator and English tutor for Mao Zedong.
-Her mother and her father, Hong Junyan (洪君彦), divorced in 1973.
+Hung was born to Zhang Hanzhi, who would become the English tutor of Mao Zedong, and Hong Junyan (洪君彦), an economist.
+Her parents divorced in 1973.
 Zhang then married Qiao Guanhua, the Foreign Minister of the People's Republic of China in the 1970s.
 Hung's mother was later accused of collaborating with the Gang of Four and was placed under house arrest for two years.

-Hung attended Vassar College.
+In 1974, Hung, at the age of 12, was sent to America to study.
+She graduated from Vassar College in 1984.

-Hung married three times, all of them ended in divorce.
-Her first husband is the film director Chen Kaige.
+Hung married four times, three of them ended in divorce.
+Her second husband is the film director Chen Kaige.
 In 2006, Hung adopted a daughter from Sichuan.

 Career

-Hung worked in factories until 1998, when she agreed to take over the publication of Look, a magazine that is now known as I-Look.
+Hung worked as a consultant and comprador in both China and the US until 1999, when she took over the fashion magazine Look, later known as iLook, from its founder Jane Huang, wife of Tan Dun.
+Apart from being the publisher, Hung was also the magazine's editor-in-chief since August 2006.
+The magazine published its last issue in December 2015.

 A CNN article stated that she had been referred to as "China's answer to Oprah Winfrey and Anna Wintour."
 Since early 2012, she has written a weekly column called ChinaFile for Women's Wear Daily.

 She has been selected by the Time magazine as one of the world's 100 most influential people in 2011.